 The observation of the psychological development and the formation of a person in the identical twins convincingly suggests that the environment has a much greater influence in their formation as a character than the inherited characteristics of the parents themselves.

-This knowledge gives the right and the duty of the parent treat the twins with greater responsibly in their social development than to rely solely on the genetic predispositions.
+This knowledge gives the right and the duty of the parent to treat the twins with greater responsibly in their social development than to rely solely on the genetic predispositions.
 Therefore, there should be a conscious and planned influence in the development in the case when the twins were born, in the positive sense of the word.

 In the family, two girls were born as identical twins.